adjust/android_sdk/doc/migrate.md

 ### The Application class

 One major change is how the adjust SDK is initialized.
-You should now use an global android [Application][android_application] class instead of the manifest file.
+You should now use a global Android [Application][android_application] class instead of the manifest file.

-If you don't already use one for your app, follow the steps in our [guide][basic-setup].
+If you don't already use one for your app, follow the steps in our [Readme][basic-setup].

 A second major change is how to configure the adjust SDK.
 All initial setup is now done with a new config object.
 Inside the `onCreate` method of the `Application` class: